emyus/PDE/README.md

-# NS_devito
+# PDE
-Solving Navier Stokes equation with Devito
+Numerical computation of diffusion and wave equation in Python